EPR: producers responsible for waste from used products

 - pay for disposal

-A voluntary EPR applies for these product groups:
+A voluntary EPR applies to these product groups:

 - Paper and cardboard